jart/blink/README.md

 blink is an x86-64 interpreter written in straightforward POSIX ANSI C.
 Similar to Bochs, there's no JIT or code generation currently in blink.
-Therefore you're trading away performance for a tinier emulator that'll just work, is ISC (rather than GPL) licensed and it won't let untrusted code get too close to your hardware.
+Therefore you're trading away performance for a tinier virtual machine that'll just work, is ISC (rather than GPL) licensed and it won't let untrusted code get too close to your hardware.
 Instruction decoding is done using our trimmed-down version of Intel's disassembler Xed.